jrfiedler/causal_inference_python_code/README.md

-# _Causal Inference_ Python Code
+# Python Code for _Causal Inference: What If_

-This repo contains Python code for the book _Causal Inference_ Part II, by Miguel Hernán and James Robins ([book site](https://www.hsph.harvard.edu/miguel-hernan/causal-inference-book/)).
+This repo contains Python code for Part II of the book _Causal Inference: What If_, by Miguel Hernán and James Robins ([book site](https://www.hsph.harvard.edu/miguel-hernan/causal-inference-book/)):

+> Hernán MA, Robins JM (2020). _Causal Inference: What If_.
+Boca Raton: Chapman & Hall/CRC.

 The code here roughly corresponds to the Stata, R, or SAS programs found at the book site.